Located at Whampoa Food Centre, China Whampoa Home Made Noodles came up most highly recommended among many DFD’s readers.

 Founded in 1989 by owner Ah Bee, aged 48, and his 42-year-old wife Ah Chiam, China Whampoa Home Made Noodles is easily one of Singapore’s most popular ban mian stall.

-Other than its original outlet at Whampoa Makan Place, it has also opened at Geylang Lor 12 (Nam Wah Coffeeshop) which is operating 24/7 (Ban Mian for supper!), and 2 Bukit Merah ABC coffeeshop which is opposite ABC Brickworks Food Centre and a fancy sit-down restaurant at 61 Tanjong Pagar.
+Other than its original outlet at Whampoa Makan Place, it has also opened at Geylang Lor 12 (Nam Wah Coffeeshop) which is operating 24/7 (Ban Mian for supper!), 2 Bukit Merah ABC coffeeshop which is opposite ABC Brickworks Food Centre and a fancy sit-down restaurant at 61 Tanjong Pagar.

 The best-selling dishes at the Whampoa Food Centre stall include Dry Jumbo Prawn Mee Hoon Kway ($13), Dry Abalone Clams Home Made You Mee ($5) and Dry Sliced Fish Home Made Ban Mee ($6).